-Goal: 2 Jupiter School for the Deaf will prepare our students for the challenges of to the faculty and school community on its effective use.
+- Goal: 2 Jupiter School for the Deaf will prepare our students for the challenges of the new millennium by using the latest available technology within the learning environment. - Objective: 2 To better integrate technology into the curriculum by providing information to the faculty and school community on its effective use.